Westmill, Hitchin

 Westmill is a residential area of Hitchin, in the North Hertfordshire district, in the county of Hertfordshire, England.
 It was originally built as a council housing estate in the 1920s.
 There is a primary school, Oughton Junior, Infant and Nursery School.
-It forms part of Oughton ward for local government purposes.
+It forms part of Hitchin Oughton ward for local government purposes.

 Bridge and seat on Oughtonhead Common.

 It is close to the Oughtonhead Common, a Local Nature Reserve, and Oughtonhead Lane, a geological Site of Special Scientific Interest.